An algebra over the operad of posets and structural binomial identities

-If we have a candidate poset $X$, to reduce the computational time, we first compute the lowest and highest order term of the factorization $\zetaf[X]=a\zetaf[i]+\cdots + b\zetaf[j],$ and compare it with the lowest and highest order term of $f(x)$.
+If we have a candidate poset $P$, to reduce the computational time, we first compute the lowest and highest order term of the factorization $\zetaf[P]=a\zetaf[i]+\cdots + b\zetaf[j],$ and compare it with $f_{i_0}, f_{i_j}$.
 To select candidate posets, we do not need to explore all possible words $w$.
-Since $\mu$ is associative, we can pick $\mu(\mu(\cdots\mu(~,~),~),\cdots~)$ as a representative of every composition of $n$ operations $\mu$.
+Since $*$ is associative, we can pick $(\_*(\_*\cdots(\_*\_))\cdots~)$ as a representative of every composition of $n$ operations $*$.
 We call this representative an \emph{$n$-corolla}.
-In other words, the $2$--corolla is $\mu(~,~)$, the $3$--corolla is $\mu(\mu(~,~),~)$, and so on.
+In other words, the $2$--corolla is $(\_*\_)$, the $3$--corolla is $(\_*(\_*\_))$, and so on.
 If a word $w$ is a solution to our problem, then any permutation of the inputs of the corollas will also be a solution to our problem.
-In our setting, some of those Doppeng\"{a}ngers are explained because the poset concatenation is not commutative, but the power series concatenation is commutative.
+In our setting, some of those Doppelg\"{a}ngers are explained because the poset concatenation is not commutative, but the power series concatenation is commutative.

 The language of operads allows us to choose representatives from equivalence classes of trees.
 Consider the two-colored symmetric operad 2--$\operad$.
-This operad has a binary operation $D$, colored in red, and for every $n>1$ an $n$--ary operation, given by an $n$-corolla $\mu$, colored in green.
+This operad has a binary operation $D$, colored in red, and for every $n>1$ an $n$--ary operation, given by an $n$-corolla $*$, colored in green.
 Red colored operations have no restrictions, but green ones can only be composed with red ones.
 In other words, a green corolla cannot be grafted into a green corolla.

-\begin{proposition} Given a finite sum $f(x)=\sum a_j\zetaf[j]$ where $a_j$ are non-negative integers, there is an algorithm to determine if $f(x)=\zetaf[X]$ for some Wixarika poset $X$ and, in the positive case, the algorithm returns all possible posets representing $f(x)$. \end{proposition}
+\begin{proposition} Given a finite sum $f(x)=\sum_{i=i_0}^{i_j} f_i\zetaf[i], f_{i_0},f_{i_j}\neq 0$ where $f_{i_k},{0\leq k\leq j}$ are non-negative integers, there is an algorithm to determine if $f(x)=\zetaf[P]$ for some Wixarika poset $P$ and, in the positive case, the algorithm returns all possible posets representing $f(x)$. \end{proposition}